Makeshift/Marauder/Readme.md

 - They require an entire VM or machine dedicated to it
 - They aren't _fully_ dockerized, it mangles the host machine and places config/installation all over the place, making it difficult to back up or fully utilise machine resources
 - They regularly have rookie mistakes such as moving data between two Docker volumes, causing unneccessary high disk I/O
-- They make too many assumptions about your current setup, and make it difficult to change
+- They make too many assumptions about your current setup, and make it difficult to change (Well, so does mine, but it's __my__ setup so I'm allowed to be a hypocrite)

 This setup has one gigantic shared folder named `shared`.
 It's set up with Rclone union mounts so that programs like Sonarr, Radarr, Medusa etc. all believe that the downloading and gdrive media directories are on the same filesystem (because they are!).
 This severely reduces I/O compared to moving things between volumes.
 There's then some clever volume mapping so all the programs have matched up directories even though they're technically pointed to different places.